-Volunteering can often be a requirement for your school, but you can leverage the opportunity to get to know yourself better.
-Instead of thinking of the requirement as just a quota to fill, consider volunteering a moment to define and flex your empathy.
+Volunteering can often be a requirement for your high school, but you can leverage the opportunity to get to know yourself better and build your brand.
+Instead of thinking of the requirement as just a quota to fill, consider volunteering a moment to define and flex your empathy, and strengthen your candidacy toward college admission.

-Depth of experience and consistent efforts are strong narratives to present to top 20 highly selective colleges.
+Depth of experience and consistent efforts are strong narratives to present to top 20 highly selective colleges and the Ivy League Schools.
 In contrast, a breadth profile belongs to a versatile student with many varying interests, but to an admissions officer, may come off as unfocused.
 A breadth profile is less competitive but will still appeal to top 100 colleges.
-Building a depth profile is a great strategy to go for when applying to top 20 universities.
+Building a depth profile is a great strategy to go for when applying to top 20 universities and the Ivy League Schools.
 Selecting your volunteering opportunities intentionally can play a big part in this.

 "What are some additional ways I could support your organization’s mission on a more regular basis?"

 This question can open doors for you to engage more deeply and uniquely.
-This also demonstrates initiative and ambition.
+This also demonstrates initiative and ambition come time for college admission.
 The organization may ask you to serve as a marketing intern, or to help them brainstorm and orchestrate fundraising events.

-The longer and more focused your volunteer story, the more persistence and determination you indicate to your college admissions officers.
-Utilize your summers intentionally and direct your focus tell a consistent story.
+The more focused your volunteering story, the more persistence and determination you indicate to your college admissions officers.
+Utilize summers intentionally and direct your focus to tell a consistent story.
 Work toward an evolving goal.
-When you reach that goal, aim higher and challenge yourself to learn more and iterate upon solutions you’re contributing to a problem.
+When you reach that goal, aim higher and challenge yourself to learn more and iterate upon your contributed solutions.

 How do I start building my volunteer story?